openharmony/docs/zh-cn/application-dev/reference/arkui-ts/ts-basic-components-text.md

       Text('This is the setting of textOverflow to Clip text content This is the setting of textOverflow to Clip text content.')
         .textOverflow({ overflow: TextOverflow.Clip })
         .maxLines(1).fontSize(12).border({ width: 1 }).padding(10)
-      Text('This is set textOverflow to Ellipsis text content This is set textOverflow to Ellipsis text content.')
+      Text('This is set textOverflow to Ellipsis text content This is set textOverflow to Ellipsis text content.'.split('').join('\u200B'))
         .textOverflow({ overflow: TextOverflow.Ellipsis })
         .maxLines(1).fontSize(12).border({ width: 1 }).padding(10)